 The COVID-19 pandemic is likely to exacerbate child hunger and malnutrition as the pandemic has forced more than 1 billion children out of school, depriving their access to nutritious meals.

 - 85 million children in Latin America and the Caribbean, who heavily relied on school feeding programs to combat malnutrition and micronutrient deficiencies, no longer have access to this crucial social safety net.

-- In South Africa, school closures have stopped a national feeding program that provided nutritious meals to 9 million poor children.
+- In South Africa, school closures stopped a national feeding program that provided nutritious meals to 9 million poor children.

 - The economic impact combined with disruptions to routine health services could result in deaths of 2.3 million children over the next year – a 45% increase in under-five child deaths per month.
 This is in addition to the nearly 3 million children who are already dying from malnutrition annually.

-- 14 countries have implemented trade restrictions on the flow of staple foods to protect their domestic supplies.
+- 14 countries have implemented short-term trade restrictions on the flow of staple foods to protect their domestic supplies.
 Russia, the world’s largest grain exporter, has limited exports of buckwheat, rice, rye, and sunflower seeds until July.
 Other countries – Kazakhstan, Cambodia, Serbia, Vietnam, and Ukraine – have also imposed temporary restrictions, including setting quotas, to limit their food exports.

 - These trade restrictions are the “worst possible response to safeguard food security.”
 For example, these protectionist policies contributed to a 45% increase in rice prices and a 30% increase in wheat prices during the 2007-08 food crisis.
 High food prices subsequently pushed more than 130 million people into poverty and led to riots in 48 countries.